ruelalarcon/desmos_midi/README.md

 # Desmos MIDI Player

 > A Rust-based CLI tool and Web UI for converting MIDI files into formulas for Desmos.
-Complete with support for note velocity, tempo changes, and even custom soundfonts for different channels/instruments.
-Web UI also comes with a WAV to soundfont converter.
+Complete with support for note velocity, dynamic tempo, custom soundfonts for different channels/instruments, and wav to soundfont conversion through the Web UI.

 ## Installation